DGHE Hosts Women’s Day Panel Discussion

 Overall, believing in yourself was a major piece of advice the women gave our community.
-We also talked about how to balance work with the rest of your life to stay healthy and well.
+We also discussed balancing work with the rest of your life to stay healthy and well.

 We also asked these professional women how they thought men could be better allies in the workplace.
-Men in attendance asked questions since they wanted to know how they can do better.
-Both our panellists and our attending staff and students had a lot to say on this issue.
+Men in attendance asked questions since they wanted to know how they could do better.
+Our panellists, attending staff, and students had a lot to say on this issue.
 We had a good discussion.
-Some tips for men included:
+Some tips for men include:

 1. Give women credit when they come up with ideas or do a great job

 2. Treat men and women equally, without ever assuming a woman cannot do what a man does

 3. As men, be authentic and vulnerable to show women that you also struggle, for example, with mental health

 4. Approach conversations with women assuming they’re equally competent and intelligent to avoid being perceived as patronising.